An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-regardless of the orientation of $\tilde{\gamma}$, where $P_S$ is the projection on to the $A_v=1$ subspace for all $v\in V(S)$. \end{lem} \begin{proof} We do this analysis in the case where $S$ is a single vertex spin $v$.
+where $P_S$ is the projection onto the $A_v=1$ subspace for all $v\in S$. \end{lem} \begin{proof} We do this analysis in the case where $S$ is a single vertex spin $v$.
 The general case follows inductively by gluing smaller regions together and seeing that paths in opposite directions cancel.

 Starting with the edge directly above $v$ and going around clockwise, we label the edges neighboring $v$ as $1,2,3,4$.
 Then,